The Constitution of the Edinburgh University Theatre Company

 e) Procuring and allocating space for events and rehearsals, including the spacing schedule of the Bedlam Theatre.

-f) Keeping accurate records of the membership of all subcommittees (see Article 4C).
+f) Keeping accurate records of the membership of all subcommittees (see Article 4C). - The Set Manager is responsible for:

 a) The integration, training, and development of EUTC set managers and designers.